 Who can request funding under the Trade Skills Assessment and Gap Training (TSAGT) Program?

-Department of Employment, Small Business and Training approved User Choice pre-qualified suppliers with (1) with an eligible scope of registration and (2) links to employers willing to upskill employees or employ graduates on completion of the program, are eligible to request funding.
+Department of Employment, Small Business and Training approved User Choice Skills Assure suppliers with (1) with an eligible scope of registration, (2) training and completion outcomes under their User Choice Skills Assure Agreement and (3) links to employers willing to upskill employees or employ graduates on completion of the program, are eligible to request funding.

 How much funding can be requested?